Croydon, South Australia: Demographics

 The 2021 Census by the Australian Bureau of Statistics counted 1,220 persons in Croydon on census night.
 Of these, 49.7% were male and 50.3% were female.

 The majority of residents (72.5%) are of Australian birth, with other common census responses being Italy (4.3%), Greece (3.9%), England (3.0%), Vietnam (1.9%) and India (0.8%).
 Additionally, Aboriginals and/or Torres Strait Islanders contributed to 2.2% of the suburb's population.

 The age distribution of Croydon residents is broadly similar to that of the greater Australian population.
 72.7% of residents were over 25 years in 2021, compared to the Australian average of 69.9%; and 27.3% were younger than 25 years, compared to the Australian average of 30.1%.

 In terms of religious affiliation, 40.2% of Croydon residents state that they were irreligious in 2021 (up from 33.7% in 2016), 25.2% stated that they were Catholic, 13.3% stated they were Eastern Orthodox, and 3.4% attributed themselves to being Anglican.
 Within Croydon, 91.3% of the residents aged > 15 years who reported being in the labour force were employed, with 3.6% being unemployed and 4.9% away from work.

 Politics

 Local government

-Croydon is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by Labor members Paul Alexandrides and Alice Campbell.
+Croydon is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by Councillors Katriona Kinsella and Alice Campbell.

 State and federal

 Croydon lies in the state electoral district of Croydon and the federal electoral division of Adelaide.
-The suburb is represented in the South Australian House of Assembly by leader of the South Australian opposition, Labor member Peter Malinauskas and federally by Steve Georganas.
+The suburb is represented in the South Australian House of Assembly by the Premier of South Australia, Labor member Peter Malinauskas and federally by Steve Georganas.

 Facilities and attractions

-Shopping and dining

-On Elizabeth Street, there are cafes (Billy's Table, Queen Street Cafe, Willow Bend Coffee Roasters), a bakery (Abbots and Kinney), a French Creperie (La Lorientaise), hairdressers (Curious Orange, Palladeum Hair) and retro clothing & homewares (Hype & Seek) homewares (Her name was Nola), skincare products (Brooklan Tree), clothing boutique (Azalia Boutique), photographic studio (PaperPashes) The Soul Healing Space, Human Health Chiropractic and Croydon Bookstore.
-Billy's Table also opens in the evening serving pizza from its wood oven and is licensed.

-This section of Elizabeth Street is commonly referred to as Queen Street, and some of the names of the shops refer to Queen Street.

-On Queen Street proper (which runs off Port Road until becoming Elizabeth Street) there is also a hairdresser (Palladeum Hair), a pilates studio (Queen St Pilates Studio), Queen Street Dental and a children's party venue (Lollipop's Cafe), which is situated in the former Croydon Jam Factory.

-On Port Road is a warehouse shopping complex with large parking space including Officeworks, a gym, Vinnies Croydon, The Salvation Army Superstore and Godfreys Superstore.